 Standards for suitability apply to all houses in multiple occupation.

 The legislation the applies to houses in multiple occupation and which they are regulated under.

 The local council can make a scheme to cover some or all houses in mulitple occupation in some or all of its district.

-Houses in Muliple Occupation (HMO) require a licence.
-Applications can only be accepted on the downloadable HMO Licence Application form, accompanied be the correct fee.
+Applications can only be accepted on the downloadable Licence Application form with the correct fee.